ldoolitt/vhd2vl/README.md

 VHDL is case insensitive, vhd2vl is case retentive, and Verilog is case sensitive.
 If you're sloppy with case in the original VHDL, the resulting Verilog will have compile-time warnings or errors.
-See the comments about vhd2vl-2.1 in the changes file.
+See the comments about vhd2vl-2.1 in the changelog file.

 Doesn't handle functions, procedures, or packages.